“9 Calming Strategies for a Racing, Restless Mind.”

 Embrace and accept the way your brain works.
 Trying to put a full stop to your thoughts will never work; that resistance often contributes to our internal battles and anxiety.
 In understanding our brains more, we empower ourselves to make conscious and aligned thought choices every day.

-Try EFT or tapping, which helps the brain step out of fight or flight mode and instead activates the parasympathetic nervous system, which is associated with calm and stress reduction.
+Try EFT tapping, which helps the brain step out of fight or flight mode and instead activates the parasympathetic nervous system, which is associated with calm and stress reduction.
 Taking an opportunity to pause and consciously breathe can also do wonders to quiet the mind, as can meditation – being conscious of our thoughts with no judgement.

 7. Relax the body.